juxor/afaq/markdown/secI1.md

 hierarchy enhances the flow and use of information in complex organisations and so improves efficiency.

-This conclusion, it should be stressed, is not idle speculation and that Mises was utterly wrong in his assertions related to self-management.
+This conclusion, it should be stressed, is not idle speculation and Mises was utterly wrong in his assertions related to self-management.
 People, he stated, _"err"_ in thinking that profit-sharing _"would spur the worker on to a more zealous fulfilment of his duties"_ (indeed, it _"must lead straight to Syndicalism"_) and it was _"nonsensical to give 'labour' . . . a share in management.
 The realisation of such a postulate would result in syndicalism."_
 [**Socialism**, p.
 268, p.
 269 and p.
 305] Yet, as we note in [section